dannysu/hakyll-blog/posts/2016-05-12-human-thinking-vs-parser-thinking.markdown

 At first my human brain agrees that `(new ClassName()).something()` reads more intuitively.
 However, `new ClassName().something()` is obviously valid in JavaScript grammar, so I wondered how it worked exactly.
-I pulled up the [ECMAScript 1 parser][2] I wrote and figured it out.
+I pulled out the [ECMAScript 1 parser][2] I wrote and figured it out.
 Below I'll outline the difference between how we humans think and how parsers think about this code.